MurderFromMars/CyberXero-Toolkit/README.md

 > **Fork Info:** I previously collaborated with DarkXero and have always appreciated the quality of the XeroLinux project.
 I wanted a version that was minimal enough to use as my daily system, but after discussing the idea with him, it became clear that he did not plan to create a minimal edition or make the toolkit available outside the official distribution.
 Because of that, I decided to take on the work myself and bring XeroLinux features to a minimal Arch installation.
 >
-> This fork fulfills that goal by providing an installation process that removes the distribution check and introduces additional features — including **fully unlocked biometric authentication** that upstream has attempted to restrict.
+> This fork fulfills that goal by providing an installation process that removes the distribution check and introduces additional features

 ---